Enter the 2023 Competition

-NW Cider Cup (formerly Portland International Cider Cup or PICC), a competition managed by the Northwest Cider Association (NWCA).
-It is open to cideries all over the Pacific Northwest and is the strictest cider competition in the US
+The Northwest Cider Cider Cup (formerly Portland International Cider Cup or PICC), a prestigious competition managed by the Northwest Cider Association (NWCA), is open to cideries across the Pacific Northwest and is the strictest cider competition in the United States.

 NWCC was started in 2012 by four Washington and Oregon cidermakers and named after the city where they decided to host the competition.